lagzya-dev/Oxide.Ext.Discord/README.md

 Should you encounter a problem or bug with the extension, please feel free to create an issue here.
 Try to include as much detail as possible, including steps to reproduce the issue.
 A code example is highly appreciated.

-## Upgrading to version 2.0.0
+## Upgrading to version 3.0.0
-Before upgrading to version 2.0.0 make sure all the discord extension plugins you plan to use support the new version.
+Before upgrading to version 3.0.0 make sure all the discord extension plugins you plan to use support the new version.
-Plugins that were made for version 1.0.0 are **not** compatible with version 2.0.0.
+Plugins that were made for version 1.0.0 or 2.0.0 are **not** compatible with version 3.0.0.

 ## Installation